 The following table details the Group's sensitivity to a 1% increase and decrease in the New Taiwan dollar and RMB (the functional currencies) against the relevant foreign currencies.
 The sensitivity rate used when reporting foreign currency risk internally to key management personnel and representing management's assessment of the reasonably possible change in foreign exchange rates is 1%.
 The sensitivity analysis included only outstanding foreign currency denominated monetary items and foreign currency forward contracts designated as cash flow hedges and adjusts their translation at the end of the reporting period for a 1% change in foreign currency rates.
-A positive number below indicates an increase in pre-tax profit and other equity associated with the New Taiwan dollar and RMB strengthens 1% against the relevant currency, there would be an equal and opposite impact on pre-tax profit and other equity and the balances below would be negative.
+A positive number below indicates an increase in pre-tax profit and other equity associated with the New Taiwan dollar and RMB strengthens 1% against the relevant currency.
+For a 1% weakening of the New Taiwan dollar and RMB against the relevant currency, there would be an equal and opposite impact on pre-tax profit and other equity and the balances below would be negative.

-USD I impact EUR I mpact RMB I mpact

-For the Y ear Ended For the Y ear Ended For the Ye ar Ended

-Decem iber 31 Decem ber 31 Decem ber 31

-2023 2022 2023 2022 2023 2022

-Profit or loss \$ 5,817 (i) \$ 4,033 (i) \$ 251 (ii) \$ 244 (ii) \$ 2,848 (iii) \$ 1,300 (iii)
+USD Impact EUR Impact RMB Impact For the Year Ended December 31 For the Year Ended December 31 2024 2023 2024 2023 2024 2023 Profit or loss \$ 5,224 (i) \$ 5,817 (i) \$ 250 (ii) \$ 251 (ii) \$ 4,245 (iii) \$ 2,848 (iii)

-- i.
-This was mainly attributable to the exposure outstanding on USD receivables and payables, which were not hedged at the end of the reporting period, and the changes in financial assets are measured at FVTPL. - ii.
+- This was mainly attributable to the exposure outstanding on USD receivables and payables, which were not hedged at the end of the reporting period, and the changes in financial assets are measured at FVTPL. - ii.
 This was mainly the result of the changes in the financial assets are measured at amortized cost. - iii.
-The result was mainly attributable to the exposure on outstanding accounts receivable in RMB that were not hedged at the end of the year. - b) Interest rate risk
+The result was mainly attributable to the exposure on outstanding cash and cash equivalents and accounts receivable in RMB that were not hedged at the end of the year.

+b) Interest rate risk